 “I think a lot of people [will ask], ‘Oh is [the demo] real?’
 But you know that demo was grabbed from the back of a PlayStation 5 development kit,” Epic Games chief technology officer Kim Libreri told IGN.
 “An HDMI cable went into a disc recorder and played out real-time – no editing, no tricks, that’s what comes off the box.”

 A first look at the PlayStation 5 controller

-Sony has officially announced the DualSense controller for the PS5.
+Sony officially announced the DualSense controller for the PS5 on April 7.
 The design of the new DualSense controller is geared towards delivering an enhanced level of immersion for players.
 This includes “adaptive triggers into the L2 and R2 buttons of DualSense so you can truly feel the tension of your actions, like when drawing a bow to shoot an arrow”, Senior Vice President for Platform Planning & Management Hideaki Nishino said during the reveal on April 7.

 Another major upgrade is the inclusion of a built-in microphone array, which will enable players to easily chat with friends without a headset, making it ideal for jumping into quick conversations.
 The controller will also feature a new Create button, the function of which will be revealed closer to launch.